-• The site host (property owner) will serve as a business partner in operating the fast charging station.
-Local power company owner/operators of charging stations may rely on the site host for various operating needs, such as a limited degree of customer service.
+The site host (property owner) will serve as a business partner in operating the fast charging station.
+Owner/operators of charging stations may rely on the site host for various operating needs, such as a limited degree of customer service.
 Look for site owners and businesses that are professionally operated, well-established, and interested in partnering to serve electric vehicle drivers.